occost/Ucla-Swipe-Tracker/README.md

 **API Triggers:**
 * User Login: Firebase Authentication validates each user's credentials.
 Once logged in, the backend fetches user data from Firestore using the Admin SDK.
 This allows secure access to information like remaining swipes through a unique UID.
 * Swipe Tracking: Whenever a swipe is used, an API call updates the user's swipe count in Firestore.
-This likely involves decrementing the value stored for remaining_swipes.
+This decrements the value stored for remaining_swipes.
 * Calendar Management: Adding, removing, or updating planned swipes in the calendar triggers API interactions with Firestore.

 **Web Scraping:**